-Class Citizenship: Active participation is important, expected, and will account for 5% of your course grade.
-You will have the opportunity to participate through Piazza (an online Q&A forum), as well as on Zoom for regular weekly Q&A and discussion sessions.
+Class Citizenship: Active participation is important and expected.
+You will have the opportunity to participate on Zoom for optional Q&A sessions and required weekly recitation.
 I will keep track of your participation.
+There are 6 required recitations.

-Comprehension Quizzes: There will be weekly multiple-choice quizzes to ensure that you are keeping up with the reading and lecture material.
-These will be due on Tuesdays by 11:59pm.
+Comprehension Quizzes: There will be two multiple-choice quizzes to ensure that you are keeping up with the reading and lecture material.
+These will be due on Sundays by 11:59pm.

 Assignments: You will complete 2 brief writing assignments for this course.
-These include responses to required films and/or an interview assignment.
+These include responses to a required film and an interview assignment.
 These will be due on Sundays by 11:59pm.

-Exams: There will be one midterm exam (due June 13) and one final exam (due June 29).
+Exams: There will be one midterm exam and one final exam.
 Exams will cover material from all readings, lectures, discussions, and videos.
 Exams will include multiple choice and written questions.
 Exams will not be cumulative.